fsantanna/pingus/ceu/README.md

 -->

-The main motivation for rewriting Pingus to Céu is to suggest structured synchronous reactive programming as an expressive alternative in video game development.
+The main motivation for rewriting Pingus to Céu is to suggest structured synchronous reactive programming as an expressive and productive alternative for the game logic development.
 In Pingus, the game logic also accounts for almost half the size of the codebase (18173 from 39362 LoC, or 46%).
 `TODO: total rewritten, gains in %`

-During the rewrite process, our approach was to identify *control-flow behaviors* in the game that cross successive reactions to events.
+The rewriting process consisted of identifying a set of callbacks implementing a *control-flow behavior* in the game and translating them to Céu using appropriate structured constructs.
-As an example, detecting a double mouse click in the game consists of the first click, followed by a maximum amount of time, followed by a second click.
+As an example, a double mouse click consists of the first click, followed by a maximum amount of time, followed by a second click.
-Therefore, the behavior depends on different events (clicks and timers) that have to occur in a particular order.
+This behavior depends on different event (clicks and timers) that have to occur in a particular order.
-Our hypothesis is that in C++ these implementations involve callbacks manipulating state variables explicitly.
-We then rewrite these behaviors in Céu, using appropriate structured constructs.
+In C++, the implementation involves callbacks crossing successive reactions to events manipulating state variables explicitly
-More concretely, we identify control-flow behaviors in C++ by looking for class members with "suspicious names" (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], or [`delay_count`][state-delay-count]).
+More concretely, we could identify control-flow behaviors in C++ by looking for class members with identifiers resembling verbs, statuses, or counters (e.g.,
+[`pressed`][state-pressed],
+[`particle_thrown`][state-particle-thrown],
+[`mode`][state-mode], or
+[`delay_count`][state-delay-count]).
-Good chances are that variables with identifiers resembling verbs, statuses, or counters encode some form of control-flow progression that cross multiple callback invocations.
+Good chances are that variables with "suspicious names" encode some form of control-flow progression that cross multiple callback invocations.

 [state-pressed]: https://github.com/Pingus/pingus/blob/7b255840c201d028fd6b19a2185ccf7df3a2cd6e/src/pingus/components/action_button.hpp#L36
 [state-particle-thrown]: https://github.com/Pingus/pingus/blob/7b255840c201d028fd6b19a2185ccf7df3a2cd6e/src/pingus/actions/bomber.hpp#L31